Royal Guard (France)

 Garde royale, plate 47, volume I, Uniformes de l'armée française by Constant Lienhart and René Humbert.

-The Royal Guard (French - garde royale) was set up after the second Bourbon Restoration of 1815.
-The theoretical role of the unit and of the Maison militaire was to ensure the personal protection of the restored King of France, though it also served as a combat unit.
-It served Louis XVIII and Charles X before being abolished by Louis-Philippe.
+The Royal Guard (garde royale) was a French guard unit set up after the second Bourbon Restoration in 1814.
+The theoretical role of the unit and of the Maison militaire was to ensure the personal protection of the restored King of France, though it also operated as a combat unit.
+It served Louis XVIII and Charles X before being abolished by Louis Philippe.
 It was considered as an elite corps made up of veterans, designed to form part of the royal army's reserve force.

 History

 First restoration

 Portrait of a musketeer in the Guard (Musée de l'Armée).

 On returning to France in 1814 Louis XVIII intended to restore the reputation of his royal household and created a government ministry to do it, under Pierre de Blacas.
-With Pierre Denniée as his deputy, de Blacas aimed to re-constitute the king's military household as it had existed under the Ancien Régime.
+With Pierre Denniée as his deputy, de Blacas aimed to re-constitute the king's military household as it had existed under the ancien régime.
 An ordinance of 25 May 1814 endorsed the creation of several units, several of which had disappeared before the French Revolution.

 This military household had 4629 cavalrymen and around 371 infantrymen organised into: